victor-pena/victor/index.markdown

 layout: home
 ---

-This is my blog on the becoming of landscape and the social production of urban space in Lima
+This is my blog on the becoming of landscape and the social production of urban space in Lima.
+It also includes short articles about the topics of the classes I teach at UNALM.